lazywithclass/penelope/README.md

 # penelope
-Weaves and undoes source code
+Weaves and undoes source code checking the final result